-The Dietetics Practice-Based Research Network, or DPBRN, is a network of registered dietitian nutritionists who are members of the Academy of Nutrition and Dietetics and participate in practice based research.
+The Dietetics Practice-Based Research Network, or DPBRN, is a network of registered dietitian nutritionists who are members of the Academy of Nutrition and Dietetics and participate in practice-based research.
+DPBRN provides and research education resources and opportunities to participate in research.

 Join the DPBRN